egormoroz/saturn/README.md

 ## About
 This is a uci chess engine, currently estimated to be around 3000 elo w/ the latest NNUE version at fast time control.
 The version with a simple PSQT eval is 2706 elo at CCRL at the time of writing.
-The selfplay training data, nets and so on are coming soon on a separate repo.
+NNNUE weights and selfplay data can be found [here](https://huggingface.co/hrtdind).

 ## TODO
 - Refactor this utter mess, add comments and such.